-- 2. In an individual who has received prior SRS, retreatment with SRS is considered medically necessary when ALL of the following conditions are met: - No lesion is greater than 5 cm and all lesions can be treated in a single treatment plan in a single fraction (for SRS) or 2 to 5 fractions (for fractionated SRS) - b.
-The individual has not been treated with more than two episodes of SRS in the past 9 months - c.
-Note that all lesions present on imaging must be targeted as a single episode of care.
-If in order to accomplish this, more than 5 fractions are needed, each fraction must be billed as 3DCRT or IMRT, depending on the planning, as the definition of SRS is not met. - d.
-Life expectancy > 6 months - e.
-Submission of recent consultation note and recent restaging studies - 3.
+- 1. Initial treatment with SRS for brain metastases is considered medically necessary when ALL of the following conditions are met: - a.
+Total number of brain metastases is less than or equal to 10 - b.
+Meets ALL of the above criteria for medical necessity of SRS - In an individual who has received prior SRS, retreatment with SRS is considered medically necessary when ALL of the following conditions are met: - a.
+Total number of brain metastases treated in the last 12 months is less than or equal to 15 - b.
+Meets ALL of the above criteria for medical necessity of SRS - c.
+Life expectancy > 6 months - 3.
 In an individual who has received prior WBRT, SRS is considered medically necessary if the individual's life expectancy is > 3 months. - 4.
 Postoperative SRS is considered medically necessary for the treatment of: - a.
-A combination of up to 4 resected and unresected lesions that are individually < 4 cm in size
+A combination of up to 4 resected and unresected lesions that are individually < 5 cm in size